DaemonSnake/goto/README.md

                  Equivalent to : --add __DEFAULT__ [PATH]

        --find    Lists all keys, along with their values, starting with the given argument.
+                 Options:
+                     -k lists only the keys
+                     -v lists only the paths

        --remove  For each argument remove all matching keys after printing them and asking for confirmation.